Performance Anomalies in Concurrent Data Structure Microbenchmarks: Comparison Lock-Free Binary Search Tree

 The Synchrobench synthetic microbenchmark allows the evaluation of popular C++ and Java-based CSet implementations.
-Synchrobench is one of the more popular synthetic microbenchmarks used for the performance evaluation of CSet data structures.
-Synchrobench performs single threaded prefilling with insert only operations.
-Each data structure directory contains a test file (\texttt{test.c}) that runs the basic test loop of the microbenchmark performing a timed search/update workload on the CSet.
-In our evaluation of Synchrobench, we found the repetition of the \textit{test.c } file in each data structure directory is prone to errors.
-This is discussed further in Section \ref{syntestc}.
-Synchrobench allows users to specify a single update rate that is divided amongst inserts and delete operations, though the division is not necessarily equal.
-For example, if the update rate is 20\%, threads will perform 80\% search operations and 20\% of operations will be divided amongst insert and delete operations.
-A thread will not perform a delete operation until it performs a successful insert operation.
-Insert operations will be attempted repeatedly until a new key is successfully inserted into the set.
-This is called an \textit{effective} update which successfully modifies the data structure.
-This approach attempts to equalize the number of insert and delete operations.
-However, we see that this approach can lead to unexpected results.
-This is elaborated on further in Section \ref{synchro_insertsvsdeletes}.
+Synchrobench is a popular microbenchmark used for performance evaluation of CSet data structures~\cite{citesync5,ascylib,synchro, citesync6,citesync4,citesync1,citesync3}.
+Synchrobench allows users to specify an \textit{alternate option} (-A) or an \textit{effective option} (-f) as input parameters to the microbenchmark.
+The -A option can be used to force threads to alternate between a key being inserted and the same key being deleted.
+The -f option sets total throughput calculations to count failed update operations as search operations and not as update operations.
+We do not use either of these options in our experiments.
+Synchrobench performs single threaded prefilling with insert-only operations.
+Each data structure directory contains a test file (\texttt{test.c}) that runs the basic test loop of the microbenchmark, performing a timed search/update workload on the CSet.
+The \texttt{test.c} file is repeated in each data structure directory.
+We discuss the potential drawbacks of this approach in Section \ref{syntestc}.
+Synchrobench allows users to specify a single update rate that is divided between insert and delete operations, though the division is not necessarily equal.
+This is also discussed further in Section \ref{synchro_insertsvsdeletes}.